Sign In / Sign Out

 It's a cloudy morning and you are halfway through the race, your feet already hurting from running on the pavement and your energy is fading fast.
 Suddenly, the clouds clear and the sun breaks through and shines down on your skin.
 You feel a rush of new energy that powers you through to finish the race.

-The problem is tricky; how would you go about making an organism that gets energy from both food and sunlight?
+The problem is tricky; how would you go about making an animal cell that gets energy from both food and sunlight?
 We may not have instructions to this puzzle, but there are clues.

 When you are exhausted, you can eat and drink for energy.
 But plants don’t seem to eat anything.
-Instead, they receive energy through water and sunlight.
-This is because plants and animals obtain energy using different organelles.
+Instead, they use sunlight, air, and water to make their own food.
+The way we get energy is different from plants because plants and animals don't use all of the same organelles for this process.

 Have you ever been eating a bowl of ice cream when your mom tells you “you are what you eat”?
 Well, you are definitely not made of ice cream, but "you are what you eat" may have been true for some cells a long time ago.

 The idea is that there were large cells roaming around back then, eating smaller cells for food.
 Some of these small cells could not be properly broken down and digested by the large cells.
-This made it so the small cells could settle down to live within these large cells.
+Then the small cells could settle down to live within these larger cells.
 This idea is called endosymbiosis, where endo- means within or inside, and -symbiosis means living together.
 So endosymbiosis means that two cells are living together, with one inside the other.

-Endosymbiosis is thought to be a rare event in nature though, because most cells have defenses against invading cells.
-But using this idea helped the scientists come up with innovative ways they might be able to get a cell that has mitochondria to accept cyanobacteria, a special type of bacteria that has chloroplasts.
+Endosymbiosis is thought to be a rare event in nature, because most cells have defenses against invading cells.
+But using this idea helped the scientists come up with innovative ways they might be able to get a cell that has mitochondria to accept cyanobacteria, a special type of bacteria that is probably similar to the ancestor of chloroplasts.

 The body is like a well-protected castle, where foreign invaders are not allowed entry and are killed if they make it inside.
 So how could you get living bacteria into the body and help it survive?
 The scientists came up with three different methods of entry for the cyanobacteria.

-First, the scientists directly injected the cyanobacteria into the middle of the animal cell because it allowed the bacteria to avoid the exterior defenses of the animal cell.
-For the other two methods, the scientists needed to upgrade the bacterial cells to survive the defense of the animal cells.
-They did this by strengthening the defenses of the cyanobacteria cells against the animal cell defenses.
+First, the scientists directly injected the cyanobacteria into the middle of a zebrafish embryo (or fertilized egg at the one-cell stage of development).
+This allowed the bacteria to avoid the exterior defenses of the embryo cell.
+For the other two methods, the scientists needed to upgrade the bacterial cells to be able to avoid the defenses of the animal cells.
+The cells they used were cells from inside the hamster ovary (a female reproductive organ) and mouse immune cells, specifically macrophages.
+Scientists gave the cyanobacteria special genes that helped them avoid detection by these mammal cells.

-This is like creating two perfect soldiers that can never outfight one another.
-The strengthened bacteria were then either allowed to invade the fish cells by themselves, or to be swallowed by specific fish cells that eat bacteria.
-The scientists hoped the cyanobacteria would survive and grow within the fish cells.
+The modified bacteria were then either allowed to invade the ovary cells by themselves, or to be swallowed by mouse macrophages, which eat bacteria.
+The scientists hoped the cyanobacteria would survive and grow within the cells.

 James Long.
 "Blurring the Line Between Plants and Animals".
 ASU - Ask A Biologist.
 11 February, 2013. https://askabiologist.asu.edu/plosable/blurring-line-between-plants-and-animals

-Though we don't have any plant-imals yet, scientists are trying to get cells that make energy from sunlight to grow inside of animal cells.
+Though we haven't designed any plant-imals yet, scientists are trying to get cells that make energy from sunlight to grow inside of animal cells.